exercism/python/concepts/comparisons/about.md

 An `integer` **can** be considered equal to a `float` (_or an [`octal`][octal] equal to a [`hexadecimal`][hex]_), as long as the types can be implicitly converted for comparison.

 For the other numeric types ([complex][complex numbers], [decimal][decimal numbers], [fractions][rational numbers]), comparison operators are defined where they "make sense" (_where implicit conversion does not change the outcome_), but throw a `TypeError` if the underlying objects cannot be accurately converted for comparison.
-For more information on the rules that python uses for numeric conversion, see [arithmetic conversions][arithmetic conversions] in the Python documentation.
+For more information on the rules that Python uses for numeric conversion, see [arithmetic conversions][arithmetic conversions] in the Python documentation.

 ```python
 >>> import fractions